-The Relationship Matrix is a useful tool for viewing the relationships between sets of elements and provides a Spreadsheet like interface for entering, maintaining and viewing these relationships.
-A business or application Architect will typically want to show how Capabilities or Capability Increments are being realized by application level architecture elements such as Business Processes or Application Services or Applications.
-By placing the Capabilities on one axis and the other elements on the other it is possible to create a matrix which displays the relationships.
+The Relationship Matrix is a useful tool for viewing the relationships between sets of elements; it provides a Spreadsheet-like interface for entering, maintaining and viewing these relationships.
+A business or application Architect will typically want to show how Capabilities or Capability Increments are being realized by application level architecture elements, such as Business Processes or Application Services or Applications.
+By placing the Capabilities on one axis and the other elements on the other it is possible to create a matrix that displays the relationships.
 The tool is often favored for use in workshops and meetings with business stakeholders who are more familiar with Spreadsheet than diagrammatic views.

 Learn More: Relationship Matrix

-The Requirements Diagram can be used to create a visual representation of the relationship between Capabilities and other elements in the model, including Business Drivers, Goals and Business Processes and more.
+The Requirements diagram can be used to create a visual representation of the relationship between Capabilities and other elements in the model, including Business Drivers, Goals, Business Processes and more.
 The Capabilities can also be created on a diagram by themselves and represented as elements nested inside each other to show a hierarchical relationship.
 A large format diagram can be used to create a poster of the Capabilities using the documentation engine.